petya0111/Sherlock-Judging/OlympusDAO-Judging.md

-019-H Last claimed timestamp for internal rewards is not updated resulting in the theft of LDO tokens 020-H Vault may prevent withdraw / deposit due to outdated oracle price 021-H Impermanent loss different from stated in docs
+019-H Last claimed timestamp for internal rewards is not updated resulting in the theft of LDO tokens 020-H Vault may prevent withdraw / deposit due to outdated oracle price 021-H Impermanent loss different from stated in docs 022-H `cachedUserRewards` and `userRewardDebts` shouldn’t be divided by 1e18 in `internalRewardsForToken()` and `externalRewardsForToken()
+023-H In `_withdrawUpdateRewardState()` the `cachedUserRewards` is updated after setting `userRewardDebts` to zero.
+It should be updated before that.
+This causes the `userRewardDebts` not to be subtracted from the `cachedUserRewards` which will be larger than expected.
+This allows to steal rewards.